-- Repossession for breach of auto loan – Without a court order, a servicemember’s property cannot be repossessed for nonpayment while they are on active-duty status.
-Lenders must verify that the servicemember has active military status and then pursue the repossession in court.
+- Repossession – You can’t repossess a servicemember’s vehicle without a court order while they are on active duty.
 The court may grant the repossession, or it may opt to do one or more of the following:

 - Make the creditor return the payments made on the loan before granting the repossession.